nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 long as the servers encryption key wasn't breached, too.
 Only a compromised client would break the authentication security, if an attacker was able to observe the used `id` and `key`, or the calculated PAKE values during signup or creating an authentication message.
+But this wouldn't affect a server.

 The signup message is a critical part of this PAKE implementations security, because all PAKE values which can be used to perform a client authentication